-Singles Day aims to beat sales record
+Katy Perry Drafted in as Singles’ Day Aims to Beat $38 Billion Record

 “Double 11 has historically served as a very accurate indicator for what’s happening in the following year for retailers, brands as well as consumers,” said Jonathan Cheng, head of China retail at Bain & Co.
 “For this year, with Covid, it’ll become more important.
 And if you look at China, which is the first one to be coming out of Covid, it’s gonna be an indicator for other countries as well.”

-The brainchild of co-founder Jack Ma and Chief Executive Officer Daniel Zhang, Singles Day was intended to be an antidote to the sentimentality of Valentine’s Day.
+The brainchild of co-founder Jack Ma and Chief Executive Officer Daniel Zhang, Single’s Day was intended to be an antidote to the sentimentality of Valentine’s Day.
 It takes its name from the way the day is written numerically as 11/11, which resembles “bare branches,” a local expression for the unattached.
 Along the way, the company created the world’s largest shopping festival that has helped to propel Alibaba into a Goliath.

-It’s also become an annual showcase for Alibaba’s cloud services as well as affiliate Ant Group’s Alipay mobile wallet.
+It’s also become an annual showcase for Alibaba’s cloud services as well as affiliate Ant Group Co.’s Alipay mobile wallet.
 A record event would be another feather in the cap for Ant, which could do with a win after tightening regulatory scrutiny that torpedoed its initial public offering last week.

 Livestream Gala